 Without a doubt, meeting Naomi Smith was one of the worse things that ever happened to me.
 Never in my life have I been so ostensibly used by another person under the proffer of friendship.
 After the election Naomi, Paul and Ben quietly stopped talking to me altogether.
 The favour I had sought so hard to curry entirely vanished.
 I was also introduced to a particularly manipulative sexual predator through my involvement with Liberal Youth.
 I wish I’d spent this time with the other people I’d met in the LibDems and with my friends at Uni.

 There are apologies owed that one will never get in life.
 Many of mine were accrued at this juncture.
-As for the apologies I think I owe, it has definitely occured to me to apologise to Elaine and Liberal Youth’s returning officer at the time, Mark Valladres for putting him through — let’s just say — more exxcitement than he ever asked for.
-On the otherhand, when I think of the behaviour of the people who supported Elaine, such as her close Uni friend: Shapland the Racist, and how I believe she told overt lies to get elected e.g. that she could give London Liberal Youth “devolved funding,” any strain on my conscience evaporates pretty quickly.
+As for the apologies I think I owe, it has definitely occurred to me to apologise to Elaine and Liberal Youth’s returning officer at the time, Mark Valladres for putting him through — let’s just say — more excitement than he ever asked for.
+On the other hand, when I think of the behaviour of the people who supported Elaine, such as her close Uni friend: Shapland the Racist, how she undermined me in my position on the committee before the race even began and how I believe she told overt lies to get elected e.g. that she could give London Liberal Youth “devolved funding,” any strain on my conscience evaporates pretty quickly.